Twilio copies Facebook tactic: funding other startups

-SAN FRANCISCO Years before becoming a publicly traded internet juggernaut, Facebook tried an unorthodox tactic to expand its influence - giving start-ups money to build Facebook apps.
+SAN FRANCISCO, March 1 Years before becoming a publicly traded internet juggernaut, Facebook tried an unorthodox tactic to expand its influence - giving start-ups money to build Facebook apps.

 Now, unlisted internet telephony firm Twilio and its financial backer are attempting to recreate Facebook's success.